 My 8-year-old can manage any addition and subtraction problem when he can use physical manipulatives to help him work through the math.
 But he’s lost when we try to move from the physical/tangible into anything abstract.
 Also, the idea of money, say one quarter being worth more than three nickels, just stumps him.
 Any advice on how to help him make this connection?

-Your son’s difficulties are not uncommon for children with learning issues, and there are some good ways to address them.
-The important thing to know upfront, though, is that this takes time to address.
+These difficulties aren’t uncommon for kids who learn and think differently, and there are some good ways to address them.
+The important thing to know upfront, though, is that it takes time.
 I don’t know of any quick fixes.
 But here’s a three-step process that can help math students work better in the abstract.

-You mentioned that your son is using manipulatives.
+You mentioned manipulatives.
 That’s a great starting point.
-Buttons, beads and other objects that are easy to pick up and move around are used in many schools because hands-on learning can help students master key math concepts rather than simply memorizing math facts.
+Lots of schools use buttons, beads, and other objects that are easy to pick up and move around.
+That’s because hands-on learning helps students master math concepts (rather than just memorizing math facts).